khloe-zhang/KM6312-Group-Project/README.md

 Hi Professors,

 This is the repository for our group project files.
-We are Group 4 on NTU Learn, and the name we used for the earlier proposal is "Group You Are Right".
+We are Group 4 on NTU Learn, and the group name is "Group You Are Right".

 Our project topic is: **Sentiment Analysis of IMDB Movie Reviews Based on NLP Techniques**.